percona/pmm/docs/details/commands/pmm-admin.md

             A very high limit of `max-collections-limit` could impact the CPU and Memory usage.
 Check `--stats-collections` to limit the scope of collections and DB's metrics to be fetched.

     `--stats-collections=db1,db2.col1`
-    :  Collections for collstats & indexstats
+    :  Collections for collstats & indexstats.

 ###### Enable all collectors